 The survival rates for these different types of cancers vary, but overall the majority of young people diagnosed with cancer are able to survive long-term thanks to advances in treatments, including immune-based therapies, over the past several decades.

-Current treatments help most children and adolescents overcome cancer, but that survival often comes at a cost, as these treatments can cause long-term damage that can affect these patients for the rest of their lives.
-With new immunotherapy approaches, hope now exists that we can treat young patients not only more effectively, but also―due to the specificity of the immune system―in ways that prevent the damaging side effects that can accompany conventional treatments.
+Current treatments help most children and adolescents overcome cancer, but that survival often comes at a cost, as these treatments may cause long-term damage that can affect these patients for the rest of their lives.
+With new immunotherapy approaches, hope now exists that young patients can be treated not only more effectively, but also―due to the specificity of the immune system―in ways that may prevent the damaging side effects that can accompany conventional treatments.

 Subscribe to email alerts